-The Most Dangerous States Baed on Fatalities
+The Most Dangerous States Based on Fatalities

 Even though fatal car crashes in the United States have decreased in number, traffic collisions remain a grave problem.
-It’s a promising sign that there were approximately 10,000 fewer accidents in 2014 than in 2004, but 32,675 people were still killed in auto accidents.

 10. Louisiana